It’s Here. Portable Scale Certification in the Suburbs.

 Fill out the contact form on the Advanced Weighing Systems website to get signed up today!
 In addition to the statutory fee charged by the Illinois Department of Agriculture, there is a nominal fee for this service.
 ITEA members get the biggest discount of them all!

-BREAKING NEWS!
-Advanced Weighing Systems is now an authorized dealer of PAT SAW10-C portable scales manufactured by International Road Dynamics.
+Advanced Weighing Systems is now an authorized dealer of PAT SAW portable scales manufactured by International Road Dynamics.
 Please contact them for special pricing available to ITEA members.

 Frequently Asked Questions